 - Make sure that the sides of the machine aren’t touching anything either.
 If your washer is in a tight space of some sort, it may be passing vibrations on throughout the structure of your home.
 So, you can use blankets or foam materials to pad the sides.

 - Cover the machine completely with soundproof blankets, as I suggested in my article on soundproofing a room with blankets.
 After all, the more you cover, the less you’ll hear.

-But you can see how going through these steps is much more demanding of your time, and even money, than simply getting anti-vibration mats.
+But you can see how going through these steps is much more demanding of your time, and even money, than simply getting anti-vibration pads.
 Still, you may be wondering if covering your machine will affect its performance in any way.

-However, anti-vibration mats are products which are specifically designed for the purpose of controlling washing machines.
+However, anti-vibration pads are products which are specifically designed for the purpose of controlling washing machines.
 In addition, most of them are fairly invisible.
 So, unlike having a soundproof blanket covering your machine, you won’t need to change your loading routine at all.